oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem4/PointOfSale/QUESTIONS.md

 # TODO:

  - Maybe fix Task 1 a).
 Possibly create an aux function which calls enterItem but is of type void.
 Or change return to string and return the string only.
+DONE
  - Write catch() blocks for the tests for the exceptions.
  - Check so that no state changes occur (for NoSuchItemException).

+ - Move ErrorMessageHandler to View package.
+DONE

+ - Change ErrorMessageHandler from a singleton.

 ## Task 1:
     - Exceptions for alternative flow 3-4a